 • Press the Settings icon, scroll to the bottom and locate the function listed as Lock.

-A Nest Thermostat is controlled by the Google Home app, accessible through your phone or other smart device, including a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.
+You can control the Nest through your Google Home app, which can be accessed from your phone or other smart device, including a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 • Hook up your Nest Thermostat.